<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 What CSRD reviewers tend to focus on

-For food businesses, attention often falls on:
+For food businesses, attention often centers on:

 • How Scope 3 boundaries were defined

-• How emissions data was selected and applied
+• How emissions data sources were selected

 • How assumptions were documented

-• How results are interpreted across teams
+• How results are interpreted across departments

 Common risk areas in CSRD food reporting